 Here is an example of where an independent handover inspection is vital.

 A Brisbane resident on the Homeone Forum said they found several issues that the builder avoided.
 The builder shifted a wall that made the ensuite smaller all because they wanted to hide the incorrect placement of pipes during the slab stage.
 The vanity had also been installed 100mm shorter than the plan and installed a shower screen 100mm shorter than the plan.
 Their builder, thinking he had a reasonable excuse for these changes, didn’t believe he had to fix them.
-This is the perfect example of when you need a building inspector to bat for you with a handover inspection.
+This is the perfect example of when you need a building handover inspector to bat for you with a handover inspection.

 It certainly pays to get a second expert opinion because recent news has shown an alarming and rising trend in shoddy building practices.
 Take for instance the crumbling Sydney Opal Tower and the blaze in Melbourne’s Docklands development caused by non-compliant cladding.
 Builders shouldn’t be assumed to be of high quality – independent building inspectors are here to keep them honest!

 It’s so easy to overcome by the excitement of a brand new house and starting a new life, but don’t let that cloud your judgement and miss out on things that you paid for; the stress isn’t worth it.
-For handover inspections in Brisbane, give Ben a call on 0410 534 472 or contact us.
+For apartment and house handover inspections in Brisbane, give Ben a call on 0410 534 472 or contact us.
 We also have information on Our Services – Building Inspector Brisbane, page.